robertklep/R-Bus/README.md

 It appears to be a simple on-off keying scheme with a 500kHz carrier and a 10kHz bit rate.

 To decode the capture, I first demodulate it with `demodulate.py`, and then import `demodulated_output.csv` in [urh](https://github.com/jopohl/urh).
 Automated detection worked correctly, but I did set the pause threshold and message length divisor to 10.
-The analysis tab proved unhelpful so I just exported the data.
+The analysis tab proved unhelpful so I just exported the data to `protocol.proto.xml`.

 My hunch is that it's regular old 8N1 UART data, but possibly inverted.
 In `decode_bytes.py` I read the exported XML from urh, verify start and stop bits, and extract the data bits.
 The output is stored in `messages.txt`, a sample is provided below: